DonghaoWu/MERN-Doc-V1/README.md

 # MERN-Template-Documentation-Guide

-## This is a documentation about creating the MERN stack.
+## This is a documentation about buliding a MERN stack with Redux authentication.

 ### Final view(deployed): [https://safe-oasis-55973.herokuapp.com/](https://safe-oasis-55973.herokuapp.com/)